pixman92/JSON_python/README.md

 # JSONPython_Instance()

-This is a Library for makinge 2D lists in Python.
-That be pushed and pulled between Array form & String form.
+This is a Library for making 2D lists in Python.
+That can be pushed and pulled between Array form & String form.

 First:
 -Download the module.